What is Struvite?

 One of the more recent questions of Wastewater Treatment is "What is Struvite?"

-The scientific community defines struvite as a phosphate mineral crystal whose elemental composition of magnesium, ammonia and phosphate forms in water and is chemically written as NH4MgPO4•6H2O.
+The scientific community defines struvite as a phosphate mineral crystal, struvite composition is of magnesium, ammonia and phosphate forms in water.
+The struvite chemical formula or struvite formula is chemically written as NH4MgPO4•6H2O.

-Struvite is also referred to as MAP by the wastewater industry, which stands for the nutrients magnesium, ammonia, phosphate compound, it forms when there is a mole to mole to mole ratio (1:1:1).
-The ammonia is from the urea in wastewater, phosphate is found through food, soaps and detergents.
+Struvite is also referred to as MAP by the wastewater industry, which stands for the nutrients of struvite composition: magnesium, ammonia, phosphate compound, it forms when there is a mole to mole to mole ratio (1:1:1).
+The ammonia is from the urea in wastewater, phosphate is found through food, soaps, and detergents.

 Struvite is a problem in sewage and wastewater treatment.
 Struvite is a form of scale that forms in pipelines, belts, centrifuges, pumps, clog system pipes, digester, Recreational Vehicles (RVs), CAFO (confined animal feeding operations), buildings, etc.